stormy/Quora-Personal-Analytics/README.markdown

 Use to only analyze *your* personal Quora account.
 Read [Quora's TOS](http://www.quora.com/about/tos).

+The instructions below are largely for people who are already familiar with Ruby development using RVM and Bundler.

 Need to be running Ruby 1.8.7 with Firefox 3.6.
 I have only tested code under OS X Snow Leopard.

 Expects there to be a /Quora-Personal-Analytics folder inside your home directory.